Kapisa Province: Recent history

-The early French withdrawal has led some to speculate that Kapisa will become a security vacuum just outside Kabul.
+The early French withdrawal had led some to speculate that Kapisa will become a security vacuum just outside Kabul.
 This would be no small matter: the "ring of steel" that surrounds Afghanistan's capital has been broken so many times that few have faith in the capital's safety anymore.
 Several of those early attacks, before the influx of French troops, were planned and supported out of the Tagab Valley.
 The French presence there had reduced the ability of militants in Kapisa to launch attacks into Kabul.
 When the French leave, the U.S. would not have the troops to fill in the gap, leaving a big opportunity for militants north of Kabul to strike back.
 Most of the province population believe that the long-term presence of foreign forces in Afghanistan can only serve to perpetuate the war cycle and the departure of the French will weaken the Taliban stance.
 Over 60 French soldiers have been killed in Kapisa since 2008, with hundreds more injured severely.
 With the help of Afghan National Army, French forces conducted operations to repel the insurgents and Afghan forces were able to gain a foothold in Kapisa valleys.
 They oversaw the formation of the 3rd Brigade of the 201st Afghan corps that is now deployed in Kapisa and of the Afghan police who now are solely responsible for providing the province's security.